OpenMDAO/OpenMDAO/ROADMAP.md

-OpenMDAO 2020 Development Roadmap - 10/28/2019
+OpenMDAO 2020 Development Roadmap
 =============================================

-This roadmap represents the current plans of the OpenMDAO development team at the NASA Glenn Research Center.
-It is intended as a reference for the external community as to what the major development focus will be in the near and medium term.
+Author: Justin S. Gray
+Date: 10/24/2019

+This document represents the OpenMDAO development team's perspective on what we feel are the most important areas to focus on for framework development in 2020.
+It is intended to communicate our current perspective to the OpenMDAO user community, and to provide a basis for their feedback.
 It is not intended to be all encompassing or a binding development plan, but should be regarded as an very strong indication of the focus of the core development team.